Archer DAO Governance Token Price Reaches $2.51 (ARCH)

-Archer DAO Governance Token (CURRENCY:ARCH) traded 47.2% higher against the dollar during the 1 day period ending at 19:00 PM E.T. on December 7th.
-One Archer DAO Governance Token coin can currently be bought for $2.51 or 0.00005559 BTC on major exchanges.
-During the last week, Archer DAO Governance Token has traded 38.4% lower against the dollar.
-Archer DAO Governance Token has a total market cap of $33.25 million and $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.
+Archer DAO Governance Token (CURRENCY:ARCH) traded 47.2% higher against the US dollar during the 24 hour period ending at 18:00 PM E.T. on December 8th.
+In the last seven days, Archer DAO Governance Token has traded down 38.4% against the US dollar.
+One Archer DAO Governance Token coin can currently be bought for about $2.51 or 0.00005559 BTC on exchanges.
+Archer DAO Governance Token has a total market cap of $33.25 million and approximately $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.

 - Interlude (ISH) traded up 1.9% against the dollar and now trades at $0.0060 or 0.00000009 BTC.